 Here’s the Tutorial on How to Make the Layers of the Earth.

 It took approximately 30 minutes of class time to make this image.
-My students were already adept at using their Chromebooks and were already familiar with the Google Apps.
+My students were already adept at using their Chromebooks and were already familiar with Google Apps.
 If you find that it’s taking too long, you can always save it and come back to it later to finish it.

 Was it all some fancy exercise to justify the expenditure of district funds for Chromebooks?
 NO!
 Here’s what my students learned by drawing their OWN cutaway diagram: